Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Conclusions

 \section{Conclusions}

 In this paper, we studied the problem of unbiased recommendation.
-We provided a novel perspective from the distribution shift for the unbiased recommendation problem.
-We derived several generalization bounds and presented both theoretical and algorithmic analyses of current unbiased learning objectives.
-Based on the theoretical analyses, we further proposed the AST framework, which can effectively alleviate the selection bias and unobserved confounder issues.
-Extensive experiments on three datasets with various settings show that AST yields the best performance compared with state-of-the-art baselines.
-Ablation studies confirm the effectiveness of minimizing our proposed generalization bound in the unbiased recommendation.
+We provided a novel perspective on the distribution shift for the unbiased recommendation problem.
+We derived several generalization bounds and presented both theoretical and algorithmic analyses of current learning algorithms.
+We also proposed the AST algorithm, which effectively addresses the issues of selection bias and unobserved confounders.
+Extensive experiments on three datasets with various settings demonstrated the effectiveness of AST.
+While our results strongly advocate for considering unobserved confounders in unbiased recommendation, optimizing them directly in the real world poses a challenge.
+Exploring more effective optimization methods is an interesting future research topic.